gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Improving on [relocatable dependency caches introduced in the previous release](https://docs.gradle.org/6.1.1/release-notes.html#ephemeral-ci:-reuse-gradle's-dependency-cache), Gradle 6.2 now offers the ability to **share** a dependency cache between multiple Gradle instances.

-In the context of ephemeral builds on disposable containers, this makes it possible to have a single, shared, directory between containers which contains most, if not all, the dependencies required by all builds.
+In the context of ephemeral builds on disposable containers, this makes it possible to have a single shared directory that contains the dependencies required by all builds.

 - Each container will have access to the shared read-only dependency cache, avoiding redundant downloads between builds.
 - This cache can be shared between containers without copying it, reducing the overall disk usage.